 The Entropy Problem

-Beyond advancing the bounded rationality embedded in individual consumption choices, the backbone of consumption is the connection between railways, expressways, and the power- and water-grids.
+Beyond advancing the bounded rationality embedded in individual consumption choices, the backbone of consumption is the connection between railways, expressways, and the power- and water grids.
 The body held by this backbone is considered infinite.
-Will the ecological intelligence approach improve the quality of decisions that will make the 50,000 miles of national expressway infrastructure functional, or 225,000-mile national rail system more useful, or keep 200,000 miles of national grid power from routine catastrophic failure or plug up a very, very leaky water grid?
+Will the ecological intelligence approach improve the quality of decisions that will make the 50,000 miles of national expressway infrastructure functional, or the 225,000-mile national rail system more useful, or keep 200,000 miles [? distance traveled by light in one second] of national grid power from routine catastrophic failure or plug up a very, very leaky water grid?
 Simple answer — no f’n way.

 The scale of coordination among states to address these questions is well beyond the power of individual consumer choice.
 The mega-city structure of these regions and mix of private, government, and public benefit corporations serving as ad hoc regulatory bodies do not appear to have a capacity for rational thought, let alone ecological intelligence.